RockefellerArchiveCenter/bits_and_bytes/_posts/2022-03-08-using-the-rac-collections-api-to-create-visualizations.md

   - expertise
 excerpt_separator: <!--more-->
 ---
-Over the past few months, I’ve been experimenting with our Collections API to explore its possibilities.
+Over the past few months, I’ve been experimenting with our [Collections API](https://api.rockarch.org/) to explore its possibilities.
 Most recently, I’ve used it to create some visualizations which provide a visual avenue for exploration of collections, as well as that might not be possible simply from reading the description.
-Now that we have publicly launched the Collections API, I wanted to write about this project as an example of how the API provides some new ways of exploring the RAC’s collections. <!--more-->
+Now that we have publicly launched the Collections API (along with some [helpful documentation](https://docs.rockarch.org/argo)), I wanted to write about this project as an example of how the API provides some new ways of exploring the RAC’s collections. <!--more-->

 ## Starting Out

-At the outset of this project, I wrote some small Python scripts which pulled data from the [RAC Collections API](https://api.rockarch.org/) and then, using [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) (which is built on matplotlib), generated visualizations.
+At the outset of this project, I wrote some small Python scripts which pulled data from the RAC Collections API and then, using [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) (which is built on matplotlib), generated visualizations.

 Initially, I focused on creating heatmaps which represented the location of search terms within a particular collection.
 These are a variation of sorts on the visualization we produce for the [minimap feature in DIMES](/implementing-a-jump-to-hit-feature-in-dimes).
 For example, I knew that “agriculture” was a term that occurred throughout the Rockefeller Foundation records, so I generated a heatmap of that term’s occurrence using the minimap endpoint: